security-union/av1-streaming/README.md

 # 🔥🔥 Fearless AV1 live streaming for Linux and Raspberry PI using the rav1e encoder and Chrome's WebCodecs library 🔥🔥

+## Goal
+Use the latest and greatest open source technology to live stream from a Raspberry PI to the Chrome browser.

 ## TLDR

 1. Start Docker `docker-compose up`